David Bowie: Finding Fame: Background

 In July 1969, the final version of "Space Oddity" was finally released.
 It was Bowie's first hit, reaching number five on the UK charts.
 Visconti says when the single hit the charts, that's where the change came, where he started seeing himself as a star.
-Hutchinson, who is heard on the demo, says by the time it was finally released, he had already left the band and was in a drawing office by then.
+Hutchinson, who is heard on the demo, says by the time it was finally released he had already left the band and was in a drawing office by then.
 The song was also notably used on British television as background music for the moon landing in 1969.
-Bowie later mused – "I'm sure they really weren't listening to the lyric at all; it wasn't a pleasant thing to juxtapose against a moon landing ... of course, I was overjoyed that they did ... nobody had the heart to tell them: Um, but he gets stranded in space".
+Bowie later mused "I'm sure they really weren't listening to the lyric at all; it wasn't a pleasant thing to juxtapose against a moon landing ...
+Of course, I was overjoyed that they did ...
+Nobody had the heart to tell them: Um, but he gets stranded in space".

-In January 2019, Whately reported that Bowie's debut of his Ziggy Stardust character on ITV's British television series, Lift Off with Ayshea, had been found.
-Whately said "for fans, it is something of a 'Holy Grail', because it was long thought to have been erased".
-Whately said the newly discovered footage had been recorded by a fan at the show, but due to the degradation of the video tape, it had to be gradually "baked" in a special apparatus, to ensure it could be restored to a suitable quality for playback.
+In January 2019, Whately reported that Bowie's debut of his Ziggy Stardust character on ITV's British television series Lift Off with Ayshea had been found.
+Whately said, "For fans, it is something of a 'Holy Grail', because it was long thought to have been erased".
+Whately said the newly discovered footage had been recorded by a fan at the show, but due to the degradation of the video tape, it had to be gradually "baked" in a special apparatus to ensure it could be restored to a suitable quality for playback.
 Whately said he hoped it would be ready in time for the film's release.
-According to music journalist, Mark Savage from BBC News, "Bowie's performance of "Starman" on Top of the Pops in 1972 is considered a watershed moment in musical history".
-Savage reported that when Bowie puts his arm around Mick Ronson during the performance, it "shocked viewers and ushered in an era of glamour and androgyny".
-Bowie said he wrote the song "in about 15 minutes, I used every cliched phrase I could think of to do with star men and people in space, and 'let the children boogie and all that' ... shove it in, three minutes and on a nice tune".
+According to music journalist Mark Savage from BBC News, "Bowie's performance of "Starman" on Top of the Pops in 1972 is considered a watershed moment in musical history".
+Savage reported that when Bowie put his arm around Mick Ronson during the performance, it "shocked viewers and ushered in an era of glamour and androgyny".
+Bowie said he wrote the song "in about 15 minutes.
+I used every cliched phrase I could think of to do with star men and people in space, and 'let the children boogie’ and all that ... shove it in, three minutes and on a nice tune".
 As to how the original footage from the show was destroyed, Ayshea Brough, the host of Lift Off, explained that they had requested a technician to digitally transfer the tapes.
-She said that they had marked the ones intended for wiping with an X, but the technician did the exact opposite, and wiped all the tapes without an X, destroying "years of my life and performances, and everybody else's performances".
+She said that they had marked the ones intended for wiping with an X, but the technician did the exact opposite and wiped all the tapes without an X, destroying "years of my life and performances, and everybody else's performances".
 When the film was released a month later in February, the footage from Top of the Pops was used in the segment about "Starman".
 In 2024, additional unseen footage of "Starman" was discovered that had been filmed by Mick Rock during the 1972 to 1973 United Kingdom tour of Ziggy Stardust.